Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ## Conventions

+### Formatting

+There is a script that automatically formats our code for us to keep everything looking clean, but we ask that you keep in mind things like formatting and other [best practices](https://en.wikipedia.org/wiki/Best_coding_practices) when contributing to our repo.

+### Github

-### Issues
+#### Issues

 There are [templates](https://github.com/Esri/calcite-app-components/issues/new/choose) for new issues that should be followed for consistency.

-### Commits
+#### Commits

 We ask that commits have informative headers and if necessary, a detailed body- squash-merge commit messages go straight into the changelog.
 Please follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)!
 If the contribution will cause a breaking change, be sure to add sufficient information about it.

-### Pull Requests
+#### Pull Requests

 This project has an GitHub App installed to automatically perform semantic status checks on open pull requests.